Abeikud/WeEvents/README2.md

 2. JUnit Test Suite (with meaningful coverage).

-3. AI Prompt Log (record key prompts you used + reflections).
+3. AI Prompt Log (see PROMPT_LOG.md for a very basic template).
+We strongly recommend you add to this as you go instead of trying to compile this at the end.

 4. Presentation (5–7 min):